 There is a regular pattern of worship within the life of the school, which includes year level services, primary chapels, special liturgies, Prayer Space, and whole school services.
 There are regular opportunities for students to partake in the Eucharist.
 The students fill the Chapel with much light and life throughout each term.

 An invitation is extended for all, both in the primary and secondary schools, to attend family year level services of Holy Communion.
 Students play a very active role in all school liturgies, some filling the roles of sacristans (Year 12) and chapel assistants (Year 6).

-Religious and Values Education lessons (On Being Human in Year 7) are an integral part of the curriculum throughout the school.
-Students are encouraged to contribute to informal discussion, question and answer sessions, and debates on moral and ethical issues.
-The RVE curriculum reflects on what it means to be a benevolent human and assists in nurturing the emotional and spiritual formation and wellbeing of students.
+The Religion and Values Education curriculum, titled "On Being Human" in the secondary school, is an integral part of the educational journey.
+Students are encouraged to contribute to discussion, question and answer sessions, and debates on moral and ethical issues.
+The RVE/OBH curriculum reflects on what it means to be a benevolent human and assists in nurturing the social, emotional, and spiritual formation and wellbeing of students.